Adaptive quantum state tomography with iterative particle filtering: Numerical and Experimental Results

 \section{Numerical and Experimental Results}

-In this section, we demonstrate the performance of our protocol detailed in Section~\ref{sec 2}.
-We perform QST using open-source packages Qinfer $\cite{CCI:17:Qua}$ and Qutip \cite{JPF:12:CPC} on pure and mixed states using our adaptive protocol, and compare the results to non-adaptive PF algorithm.
+In this section, we demonstrate the performance of our protocol detailed in Section~\ref{sec:2}.
+We perform QST using open-source packages Qinfer \cite{CCI:17:Qua} and Qutip \cite{JPF:12:CPC} on pure and mixed states using our adaptive protocol, and compare the results to non-adaptive PF algorithm.
 Moreover, we also perform QST on IBM quantum experience \cite{GTP:20:Zen} to show the readily applicable nature of our work.
-We report infidelity $\mathcal{I}$ between the estimated states $\hat{\rho}$ and true states $\rho$ defined as \cite{NC:10:Book}
+QST is performed on $\rho$ which is randomly sampled from Hilbert-Schmidt uniform and Haar uniform distributions for mixed and pure states, respectively, with the resampling parameter $\alpha = 0.1$.
+We report infidelity $\pazocal{I}$ between the estimated states $\hat{\rho}$ and true states $\rho$ defined as \cite{NC:10:Book}